 - Shipments containing electronic cigarettes.

 - Non approved* shipments whose transport and/or storage is subject to dangerous goods regulations; also excluded are all those non-approved* goods which are not completely unrestricted according to the latest IATA and ICAO dangerous goods regulations.
-In addition, Shippers are required to adhere and comply with DHL eCommerce’s Limited Quantity Policy.
-The most current version of DHL eCommerce’s Limited Quantity Policy is available here.
+In addition, Shippers are required to adhere and comply with the DHL eCommerce Solutions Limited Quantity Policy.
+The most current version of the DHL eCommerce Solutions Limited Quantity Policy is available here.

 - Shipments with an actual value of over USD $2,500.